-Throughout the Early Years Foundation Stage and Key Stage 1 the children are assessed against nationally set criteria each half term to check their progress across all areas of Learning/subjects.
+Throughout the Early Years Foundation Stage and Key Stage 1 the children are assessed against nationally set criteria on a termly basis to check their progress across all areas of Learning/subjects.
+For key identified pupils they are assessed on a half termly basis to closely monitor steps of progress.
 It is through this process that children who are not making expected progress are highlighted.
 Observations and assessments tools will also be used to identify any barrier to learning.
 Teachers and Assistant Teachers play a vital role in raising concerns about other barriers to learning, such as behavioural, social and emotional matters.
 These need to be communicated to the Head Teacher, Deputy Head Teacher or Special Educational Needs Co-Ordinator (SENDCo).
 The support from outside agencies may also be sought in supporting the Identification of a Special Educational Need.